 The Bishop of Trenton requires all persons desiring reception of Sacraments to have two consecutive years of preparation, and other classes in remote preparation, in order to receive.
 This means that in order for a child to receive Eucharist, Reconciliation, and Confirmation, he or she must attend First Grade through at least Eighth to be eligible to receive the Sacraments.

 Just as in any school system, children need to attend each grade consecutively in order to receive their sacraments.
 Our Diocese does not allow skipping grades.
-Also, the Diocese requires at least twenty-nine class hours per year at each grade level each year to insure adequate time for instruction, therefore, any child who misses a significant number of classes may be retained in the grade, and/or sacramental reception may be delayed.
+Also, the Diocese requires at least twenty-nine class hours per year at each grade level to insure adequate time for instruction, therefore, any child who misses a significant number of classes may be retained in the grade, and/or sacramental reception may be delayed.

 There is a fee for use of the programs for Religious Education.
 However, no one will be denied entry due to financial reasons.